boytchev/suica/docs/suica.md

 stereo( 𝑑𝑖𝑠𝑡𝑎𝑛𝑐𝑒 );
 ```

 Property and command.
 Sets a stereo camera.
-The scene is drawb twice &ndash; side-by-side, once for each of the eyes.
+The scene is drawn twice &ndash; side-by-side, once for each of the eyes.
 The stereo effect is controlled by `distance` parameter, which determines the stereo effect.
 By default, it is 5.
 Values closer to 0 decreases the stereo effect.

 Both positive and negative distances are allowed.
-Positive distances correspond to wall-eyed viewing or vewing with a smartphone and low-end stereoscopic glasses.
+Positive distances correspond to wall-eyed viewing or viewing with a smartphone and low-end stereoscopic glasses.
 Negative distances swap left and right images and correspond to cross-eyed viewing.

 ```html
 HTML: